kalidao/kali-legal/fundraise/LLCmembershipSale.md

-# LLC MEMBERSHIP INTEREST SALE AGREEMENT
+# LLC MEMBERSHIP JOINDER AGREEMENT

-THIS LLC MEMBERSHIP INTEREST SALE AGREEMENT (this “Agreement”) is entered into by and among [[DAO Name]] (“Company”) and the accounts conducting transactions through its approved smart contract extension at the public key address [[Sale Contract Address]] (“Buyer”, and such smart contract, “Sale Contract”).
+THIS LLC MEMBERSHIP JOINDER AGREEMENT (this “Agreement”) is entered into by and among [[DAO Name]] at the public key address [[DAO Contract Address]] (“Company”) and the accounts conducting transactions through its approved smart contract extensions (“Buyer”, and such smart contracts, “Joinder Contracts”).

 ## RECITALS